wangziqi2013/wangziqi2013.github.io/_posts/2020-05-27-vway-cache.markdown

 imbalance between set accesses may degrade performance, since these frequently accessed sets will observe higher-than-usual cache miss rates.
 The second factor is local replacement.
 Traditional set-associative caches restrict replacement decisions to be made within the current set, which is often quite small.
-Theoretically speaking, the optimal replacement decision can be made with knowledge into the future by invalidating the line that is needed in the furthest future.
+Theoretically speaking, the optimal replacement decision can be made with knowledge into the future by invalidating the line that is needed in the furthest future, regardless of the set it resides in.
+An sub-optimal but often sufficient decision can also be made while looking into the past and select the least recently accessed lines under the assumption that past access patternn also indicates the future.
+Both models are not practical in modern caches, since this would require a fully associative cache in which an address can be mapped to any data slot.